What I’ve Learned About Kids & Media

 I ask myself, should I be greeting my girls in the morning with, “Hi out there, it’s me, Mommy!”
 Should I sing whenever the mail comes?
 Should I spend twenty-two minutes figuring out what they want for snack?
 Where are my 3 clues for parenting?

 I’ve spent well over two decades creating, developing & writing shows for kids that are based on the essential clues for healthy child development.
 And believe me, if I wouldn’t share it with my kids, I won’t share it with yours!

 I’d love to talk to you!
 Let me know what questions you have about parenting, media for preschoolers, child development & I’ll try to answer them on my blog.

 An End to Screen Time Guilt

 It’s hard to see parents lose confidence in how they’re raising their kids because of a lack of awareness or clarity around the choices they’re making about media.
-And I know it can be overwhelming to navigate all the options, not to mention make sense of sometimes conflicting research and recommendations.
+And I know it can be overwhelming to navigate all the options, not to mention make sense of conflicting research and recommendations.
 That’s why I’m here to help.

 I want to help equip you with the information you need to make smart, informed choices about your children’s media use.
-You can stop the cycle of guilt when you understand how high-quality preschool programming powerfully resonates with, entertains, and teaches young viewers important social, emotional, and cognitive skills.
+You can stop the cycle of guilt when you understand how high-quality preschool media powerfully resonates with, entertains, and teaches young viewers important social, emotional, and cognitive skills.